niyando/niyando.github.io/about/index.md

   feature: aboutcover.jpg
 ---

-An all round web aficionado with more than 3 years of commercial experience building and scaling apis and  applications.
-Full of energy, experience, hard work and enthusiasm; Works in the heart of the creative industry.
+An all round web aficionado with more than 3 years of commercial experience building and scaling apis and web applications.
+Full of energy, experience, hard work and enthusiasm.
+Works in the heart of the creative industry.

 Sees technology as a way of facilitating and improving communication between people and understands that people come before technology.